 What a Business Broker Does

-A broker's services include: valuing the business, preparing the Confidential Business Review (CBR), marketing the business to qualified buyers while maintaining confidentiality, screening buyer inquiries, facilitating due diligence, negotiating deal terms, and coordinating with attorneys, accountants, and lenders through closing.
+A broker's services include: valuing the business, preparing the Confidential Business Review (CBR) or CIM, marketing the business to qualified buyers while maintaining confidentiality, screening buyer inquiries, facilitating due diligence, negotiating deal terms, and coordinating with attorneys, accountants, and lenders through closing.
 A good broker manages all of this while allowing the seller to focus on running the business normally.

 When You Need One

-When selecting an Illinois business broker, ask about their transaction history in your specific industry, their buyer database, and their process for maintaining confidentiality during marketing.
-Industry specialization matters — a broker who has sold similar businesses recently will have active buyers already in their network.
+Ask about transaction history in your industry, their buyer database, confidentiality process, and who will run day-to-day buyer calls.
+Industry specialization matters—a broker who has sold similar businesses recently will have active buyers already in their network.
+Clarify exclusivity, tail clauses, and fee basis in writing before you sign.